ThoenigAdrian/NeuralNetworksCudaTutorial/Part 3 - Multiple Layers/README.md

 ## 5. Launching the Kernel - Changing the parameters
 Since we changed the function signature of our kernel we also need to change the parameters when call the kernel.
-We removed the d_inputs parameter, nr_output_neurons and and nr_output_neurons variable and replace them by the shape and shape length variables.
+We removed the d_inputs parameter, nr_output_neurons and nr_output_neurons variable and replace them by the shape and shape length variables.

 ```c
 // Call the kernel which calculates the activations.